riahirami/TaskManager_expo/README.md

 npm start
 ```

-ensure that the provided API on the server
+Please ensure that the provided API on the server has been run.

 ### Tech Stack